 If, like me, you try to work on your blog during your free time- investing in this blogging is a must.
 And this applies whatever your hobby is- if you don’t feel invested in something, you’re not going to commit as much time to it.

 For example, in May I knew I wanted to spend more time on my blogging, so I bought a domain and Premium WordPress plan- and this has definitely encouraged me to work harder on my blogging, my engagement, and building my blog into an earning endeavour.

 Another way to invest is using the right stationery and planners, making sure to plan ahead, use the right tools, and find a passion for something so that any time when you might not have a job, can be spent doing something productive.

 Wake Up at a Reasonable Time (it doesn’t have to be that early…)

 I’m not a natural early riser, and so when I say “reasonable” you can take that with a pinch of salt… But I do think waking up at a similar time everyday, and getting into a routine, is central to working well and being productive.
-But again, you have to know what works best for you.

 I work best in the afternoon and evening, as I stay up later than my family and so the evening is a few hours where I can have uninterrupted blogging time.
 I still try to wake up relatively early, but I become more productive as the day goes on.
 And that’s not a problem, because on days when I can just focus on blogging, that’s fine.
 The key is to know what works for you and run with it.